SwedbankPay/developer.swedbankpay.com/checkout/payment.md

 The payer will be identified with the `consumers` resource and will be persisted to streamline future Payment Menu processes.
 Payer identification is done through the `initiate-consumer-session` operation.
-In the request body, all properties are optional.
-The more information that is provided, the easier the identification process becomes for the payer.
+In the request body, most properties are optional.
+However, the more information that is provided, the easier the identification process becomes for the payer.
 [See the technical reference for details][initiate-consumer-session].

 {:.code-header}